More at rubyonrails.org:

 create app/jobs/guests_cleanup_job.rb

-If you don't want to use a generator, you could create your own file inside of app/jobs, just make sure that it inherits from ApplicationJob.
+If you don't want to use a generator, you can create your own file inside of app/jobs and define a class that inherits from ApplicationJob.

 Here's what a job looks like: